tiny8877/okta.github.io/_source/_posts/2019-04-10-build-rest-api-with-aspnetcore.md

 },
 ```

 The `TokenUrl` property is the URL to your default Authorization Server.
 You can find this in Okta by going to the dashboard and hovering over the API menu item in the menu bar, then choosing Authorization Servers from the drop down menu.
-The Issuer URI for the “default” server is the URI used for the `TokenUrl` property.
+The Issuer URI for the "default" server is the URI used for the `TokenUrl` property.
 The `ClientId` and `ClientSecret` properties are from the General Settings page of your API application in Okta.

 You should create a class `OktaConfig` that will match `Okta` section in your configuration file.
 Create a new file called `OktaConfig.cs`: